clearlinux/clear-linux-documentation/source/clear-linux/get-started/install-configfile.rst

 This page explains how to install |CL-ATTR| using the clr-installer tool with a configuration file.
-The configuration file (:file:`clr-installer.yaml`) can be used to duplicate the same installation configuration on more machines.
+The configuration file (:file:`clr-installer.yaml`) can be reused to duplicate the same installation configuration on additional machines.

 .. contents::
    :local: